ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 </details>

+<a id="8-post-exploitation-privilege-validation"></a>

 <details>
 <summary><strong>▶ 8) Post-Exploitation Privilege Validation</strong><br>
 → validating the final privilege level achieved by the attacker after exploitation
 </summary><br>

-*Goal:* Validate the attacker’s post-exploitation privilege level by analyzing interactive command output and confirming execution under the SYSTEM security context.
+**Goal:** Validate the attacker’s post-exploitation privilege level by analyzing interactive command output and confirming execution under the SYSTEM security context.

-<a id="8-post-exploitation-privilege-validation"></a>

 After confirming successful exploitation and service abuse, the final step of the investigation focused on determining the level of access gained by the attacker.
 Establishing the execution context is critical for assessing impact and severity.